CescaNeri/BigData-CloudPlatforms/big-data/introduction/data-processing.md

 Since data is spread across machines, it is important to replicate those data.
 Also, it will not be possible to update data at the same time so you will need to deal with consistency (eventual consistency).

-- it may happen that data collected at the same time may refer to different momentos.
+- It may happen that data collected at the same time may refer to different momentos.

 ## Big Data Software Stack